tooling/book-of-modern-frontend-tooling/chapters/build-systems/npm-run-script/special-scripts.md

 ## npm restart

 By default, the `restart` script runs the defined `stop` script, if one was provided, and then the `start` script.
 You can optionally override this behavior by providing your own `scripts.restart` script definition.

+## `pre*` scripts

+A `pre*` script can be defined so that it is run **before** the script is invoked.
+For example, you might want to always run a lint checker just before running tests.
+This would be setup as follows:

+    {
+      "scripts": {
+        "lint": "eslint .",
+        "test": "node test/*.js",
+        "pretest": "npm run lint"
+      }
+    }

+With the above scripts defined, running `npm test` would invoke `npm run lint` before invoking `npm run test`.